DerSimi/unitree_go2_recorder/README.md

 setup.sh
 ```
 The script helps you checking your setup, including the network.

+To save your recording, just close the MuJoCo window or press Ctrl+C in the terminal.

 > **Note**
 > Setting up the vicon network requires you to change `setup.sh`.